tigion/swap.nvim/README.md

 Rules:

+- The cursor can be anywhere in the line.
 - The first match is used.
 - The filetype specific todo syntaxes have priority over the default todo syntaxes.